 by Colin Hinson ©2013

-- Monumental Inscriptions from the Parish Churchyard (181 entries - fiche set M5) and from Hemingford Grey Municipal Cemetery (300 entries - fiche set M6) are available from Huntingdonshire FHS.
+- Monumental Inscriptions from the Parish Churchyard (181 entries - fiche set M5) and from Hemingford Grey Municipal Cemetery (300 entries - fiche set M6) are available from Cambridgeshire and Huntingdonshire FHS.

 - Census information for this parish (1841 - 1891) is held in the Huntingdon Records Office.

 - The full 1841 Census of Hemingford Grey Parish is available as fiche set C98.

 - The full 1851 Census of Hemingford Grey Parish is available as fiche set C48.

 - A surname index of the 1881 Census of the St. Ives Registration District, in which Hemingford Grey was enumerated (RG11/1609, Folios 34a - 50a), and which took place on 3rd April 1881, is available, as fiche set C4.

 - A full transcription of the 1891 Census of the St. Ives Registration District (RG12/1234) in which Hemingford Grey parish was enumerated, and which took place on 5th April 1891, is available as fiche set C12.